-Black Gum is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+Firestarter Black Gum is primarily valued in the landscape for its decidedly oval form.
 It has forest green deciduous foliage.
-The glossy pointy leaves turn an outstanding crimson in the fall.
+The glossy pointy leaves turn an outstanding scarlet in the fall.
+It produces black berries in early fall.
 The furrowed black bark adds an interesting dimension to the landscape.